GlobalPathogenAnalysisService/gpas-testing/README.md

 These can be obtained from these two ENA projects: [PRJEB50520](https://www.ebi.ac.uk/ena/browser/view/PRJEB50520) and [PRJEB51850](https://www.ebi.ac.uk/ena/browser/view/PRJEB51850) with `vcf` files describing the variation w.r.t the Wuhan reference found [here](https://github.com/iqbal-lab-org/covid-truth-datasets).

 ## `tb-synreads` - Generate TB synthetic reads from a specified file
 Use a file which specifies variants to generate synthetic paired FASTQ files.
 Generally for a 0% error rate, a depth of 20 and read length of 300 is enough to reliably produce VCFs from lodestone.
-For an error rate >0%, a depth of 50 and read length of 300 is not sufficient.
+Error rates of Illumina sequencers vary between [0.6-0.087%](https://academic.oup.com/nargab/article/3/1/lqab019/6193612), and using the lower end of this, reads can be successfully generated with a depth of 30 and a read length of 300.
 ```
-usage: tb-synreads [-h] --reference REFERENCE --depth DEPTH --read_length READ_LENGTH --variant_file VARIANT_FILE [--error_rate ERROR_RATE] --output OUTPUT
+usage: tb-synreads [-h] --reference REFERENCE --depth DEPTH --read_length READ_LENGTH --variant_file VARIANT_FILE [--error_rate ERROR_RATE] --output OUTPUT [--lineage LINEAGE]

 options:
   -h, --help            show this help message and exit